rodrigoacastro/artigoUERJ2020/Generalized_scripts/ReadMe.txt

-These functions were generalized to capture more categories
+These functions were generalized to capture more categories.
+They were not tested, so they might contain bugs.